linuxdeepin/deepin-tool-kit/README.md

 # Deepin Tool Kit Document    {#mainpage}

-Deepint Tool Kit (Dtk) is the base devlopment tool of all C++/Qt Developer work on Deepin.
+Deepin Tool Kit (Dtk) is the base development tool of all C++/Qt Developer work on Deepin.

-You shoud read the [Deepin Application Specification](\ref Specification) firstly.
+You should read the [Deepin Application Specification](\ref Specification) firstly.

 ## Dependencies